AdobeDocs/campaign-classic.en/help/installation/using/external-accounts.md

   Select the version of the API.

-For this external account, you need to configure you Salesforce CRM with the configuration wizard.
+For this external account, you need to configure you Salesforce CRM with the configuration assistant.

 For more information on this configuration, refer to this [page](../../platform/using/crm-connectors.md).